-Born on April 15, 1956, in Dragerton, Utah, as the youngest of four children, Kevin J Worthen distinguished himself early on for his intelligence and diverse interests.
-In high school he participated in debate, band, choir, the school newspaper, and sports.
+Born on April 15, 1956, in Dragerton, Utah, Kevin J Worthen is the youngest of four children.
+He distinguished himself early on for his intelligence and diverse interests.
+In high school he contributed to the school newspaper and participated in debate, band, choir, and various sports.
 He especially loved basketball, which he went on to play as a cocaptain of the varsity team at the College of Eastern Utah (CEU).
 He learned the value of hard work by he working in a coal mine during his summer breaks from college.
 Worthen served a mission in Monterrey, Mexico, and then returned to CEU to finish his associate’s degree.
 He met his future wife, Peggy Sealey, at a church dance.
-They were soon married, and are now the parents of three children and grandparents of several grandchildren.
+They were soon married and are now the parents of three children and the grandparents of several grandchildren.

 After graduating from CEU, the Worthens headed to BYU.
-Kevin earned his bachelor’s degree in political science, graduating summa cum laude, and stayed to earn a juris doctor degree at the BYU Law School, graduating first in his class.
+President Worthen earned his bachelor’s degree in political science, graduating summa cum laude, and stayed to earn a juris doctor degree at the BYU Law School, graduating first in his class.

-After a promising start to a law career, including positions as a clerk for Judge Malcom R. Wilkey on the U.S. Court of Appeals and as a clerk for Associate Supreme Court Justice Byron R. White, Kevin settled into a law firm in Arizona.
+After a promising start to a law career, including positions as a clerk for Judge Malcom R. Wilkey on the U.S. Court of Appeals and as a clerk for Associate Supreme Court Justice Byron R. White, Worthen settled into a law firm in Arizona.
 Three years later he was invited to return to BYU, this time as a member of the faculty.
 He became distinguished for his contributions to the university and to the field of law as a whole.

 Worthen is known for his expertise in Native American law.
 He studied for a year in South America as a Fulbright scholar, examining cultural and ethnic assimilation of native populations and teaching at the University of Chile Law School.
 He wrote many articles on Native American law and the rights of indigenous peoples but also showed his variety of interests by writing and publishing law articles about marriage, religion, and even sports.
 From 2004 to 2008, he was the dean of the J. Reuben Clark Law School.